jenna-tb-ekwealor/academic-kickstart/content/publication/2020_tpj_genome/index.md

----@article{Silva2020,
-author = {and Stark, Lloyd R. and Li, Xiaoshuang and Zhang, Daoyuan and Bowker, Mathew and Brinda, John and Coe, Kirsten and Oliver, Melvin J.}, journal = {The Plant Journal}, title = {{To dry perchance to live: insights from the genome of the desiccation-tolerant biocrust moss Syntrichia caninervis}}, volume = {In Press}, year = {2020}
-}

 title: "To dry perchance to live: insights from the genome of the desiccation-tolerant biocrust moss Syntrichia caninervis"
 authors:
 - Anderson T. Silva*